eth4n22/tp/docs/UserGuide.md

 ```

 ### 13. Listing Library Members with Overdue Books
-View all the members who have overdue books, including the book title and borrower name.
+View all the members who have overdue books, including the book title, book author and borrower name.

 **Format:**
 ```